numaproj/numaflow-python/README.md

     grpc_server = Mapper(map_handler=my_handler)
     grpc_server.start()
 ```
-### MapT - Map with event time assignment capability
+### SourceTransformer - Map with event time assignment capability
-In addition to the regular Map function, MapT supports assigning a new event time to the message.
+In addition to the regular Map function, SourceTransformer supports assigning a new event time to the message.
-MapT is only supported at source vertex to enable (a) early data filtering and (b) watermark assignment by extracting new event time from the message payload.
+SourceTransformer is only supported at source vertex to enable (a) early data filtering and (b) watermark assignment by extracting new event time from the message payload.

 ```python
 from datetime import datetime